Regions and Availability Zones in Azure

 An Availability Zone in an Azure region is a combination of a fault domain and an update domain.
 For example, if you create three or more VMs across three zones in an Azure region, your VMs are effectively distributed across three fault domains and three update domains.
 The Azure platform recognizes this distribution across update domains to make sure that VMs in different zones are not updated at the same time.

 Build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within a zone and replicating in other zones.
 Azure services that support Availability Zones fall into two categories:

-- Zonal services – you pin the resource to a specific zone (for example, virtual machines, managed disks, Standard IP addresses), or
+- Zonal services – where a resource is pinned to a specific zone (for example, virtual machines, managed disks, Standard IP addresses), or

-- Zone-redundant services – platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+- Zone-redundant services – when the Azure platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).